bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_recap.md

 </div>

 ## All-pass filter
-An all-pass filter passes all frequency with the same magnification factor, that is the magnitude of the frequency response is  constant
+An all-pass filter let's through all frequencies with the same magnification factor, that is the magnitude of the frequency response is constant
 $$
 | H_{ap}(e^{j\theta})| = 1 \hspace{3mm} \forall \theta
 $$
-This unit magnitude constraint constrains poles and zeros of a rational system function to occur in mirrored pairs.
+Constraining the system gain to be unitary implies that the poles and zeros of a rational system function to occur in mirrored pairs.
 Thus if $H(z)$ has a pole $z=\alpha_k$, $H(z)$ must also have a zero at the mirrored location $z=1/\alpha^\ast_k$.
 \begin{eqnarray*}
 \text{Complex } h[n] &:& H_{ap}(z) = \prod_{k=1}^{p} \frac{z^{-1}-\alpha_k^\ast}{1 - \alpha_k z^{-1}} \newline
 \text{Real } h[n] &:& H_{ap}(z) = \prod_{k=1}^{N_s}
 \frac{|\alpha_{k}|^2 - 2 \Re e \\{ \alpha_k \\} z^{-1}+  z^{-2}}{1 - 2 \Re e \\{ \alpha_k \\} z^{-1}+ |\alpha_{k}|^2 z^{-2}}
 \end{eqnarray*}
-The poles of a stable and causal all pass filter $H(z)$ lie inside the unit circle, that is all $|\alpha_k|<1$.
+The poles of a stable and causal all-pass filter $H(z)$ lie inside the unit circle, that is all $|\alpha_k|<1$.
-If the impulse response $h[n]$ is real-valued, the complex roots occur in conjugate pairs, and these conjugate pairs can be combined to form second-order factors from which all coefficients are real, as shown in the equation.
+If the impulse response $h[n]$ is real-valued, the complex roots occur in conjugate pairs, and these conjugate pairs can be combined to form second-order factors from which all coefficients are real, as shown in the equation above.

 <div class="example">
 <h4> Example </h4>